VEZY/PlantGeom.jl/docs/src/build_and_simulate_3d_plants/reconstruct_from_mtg/amap_conventions_reference.md

 - Missing complex-node allometry is accumulated from terminal components (length sum, width max).

 ### AMAP option parameters (practical decisions)

+This section is about the options that are easy to see in the output but not always easy to choose from the name alone.

 `InsertionMode`: controls lateral insertion offset on the bearer cross-section.